 Ever since she came out I fell in love with Shyvana.
 She is a very interesting champion for multiple reasons.
 One of them is that even hough she is an off-tank, she is much more auto-attack oriented(as opposed to others like Riven, Garen or Renekton).
 Second is the fact she has an aria of effect spell around her which still allows her to attack, which is unusual for a tanky DPS(take Judgment or Cyclone) and more common on a tank( Despair, Tantrum, Northern Winds, Tremors, Puncturing Taunt and Defensive Ball Curl).
 She also has a modified auto-attack which resets her timer, like many other tanky DPS champions, a skill-shot nuke(like mages) and a very, very unique ultimate which grants both offense and defense.
 What actually struck me about her was how well all these abilities have been designed to work together.
 Such synergy I have only witnessed in Jarvan IV and Xin Zhao, but I think she outweighs even them.
 She is also one of my favorites because she was created to promote aggression and offensive, active-aggressive champions are my favorites.
 I am a player that does not play tanks.

 Unfortunately, starting the 1st of February 2012, Riot did an awfully horrible thing and for this reason the old version of my build was not possible anymore.
 What they did is completely change an item on which my entire Shyvana philosophy was based.
-I'm talking about Zeke's Herald.
+I'm talking about Zeke's Harbinger.
 Now instead of 40% attack speed and 20% life-steal it gives just 20% attack speed and 12% life-steal.
 The addition of the 250 health does not help whatsoever for me.
 This change made this item become completely unusable to Shyvana(or so I thought initally), becoming more of a tank item.
 Sucks, I know...
 The new figures just weren't enough for her needs.
 Since I could not(and would not) give up on life-steal because Shyvana is an auto-attacker after all, I thought a lot and came to the conclusion that The Bloodthirster is the only way to go.
 But the fact that it gives no attack speed, just damage was really a problem.
-It was the fact that made switch to Zeke's Herald in the first place.
+It was the fact that made switch to Zeke's Harbinger in the first place.
 I don't know about other people, but for me Shyvana's most important stat should ALWAYS be attack speed.
-Without the usage of Zeke's Herald, I felt it useless to use Atma's Impaler on Shyvana, as I didn't need that much AD anymore to compensate and also I didn't need to use Warmog's Armor and Trinity Force, when Frozen Mallet was so much better(a slow every time you hit someone rocks).
+Without the usage of Zeke's Harbinger, I felt it useless to use Atma's Impaler on Shyvana, as I didn't need that much AD anymore to compensate and also I didn't need to use Warmog's Armor and Trinity Force, when Frozen Mallet was so much better(a slow every time you hit someone rocks).
 So, I just reverted to my original build for Shyvana, the one that included Sunfire Cape and was cheaper.
 Only problem with it is that it had an ATS bonus of just 70%, bringing the final ATS number to about 1.4, which isn't bad, but isn't a hole lot either.
 That's just it, a bonus of 110% in ATS isn't very easy to achieve anymore, since I feel that Phantom Dancer is not exactly a very good item to use on an off-tank.
 But, when I started using that build again it jut didn't feel right< i always felt that I wasn't anding blows fast enough.
 The high AD(which in turn made Burnout hurt people more) coupled with the aura from Sunfire Cape, weren't as potent as I remembered.
 Also, Wit's End didn't offer the same extra-damage on it's own, without the wonderful Trinity Force.

 For these reasons, I have thought a lot about a balancing the stats by the use of other items and thus created another build for Shyvana, because I have understood now that she just doesn't do he job without enough attack speed.
-Problem with this build is that it's extremely expensive, 600 gold more than the now obsolete build that used Zeke's Herald which was pretty expensive as it was.
-This is why I gave it a second thought and kept working with the old build to see if there wasn't anyway to still use Zeke's Herald after all...
+Problem with this build is that it's extremely expensive, 600 gold more than the now obsolete build that used Zeke's Harbinger which was pretty expensive as it was.
+This is why I gave it a second thought and kept working with the old build to see if there wasn't anyway to still use Zeke's Harbinger after all...
 Then it hit me, if I lost 20% ATS from it I'll just have to get it from another source.
 So I just replaced Trinity Force with the much cheaper Ionic Spark(which gives exactly 20% more ATS) and went back to Frozen Mallet instead of Warmog's Armor.
 So, this way, Shyvana with Atma's Impaler still works and it's extremely cheap, having just one item that costs more than 3000 gold.
 Both these new builds give excellent attack speeds, so in the end, it's just a matter of preference or whether you can afford the more expensive one or not.

 In the cheat sheets I only put in the full builds, the six complete items, not their components or the building order, but don't worry I will detail all of this in the "Items" chapter so have patience.